The basics of kitten grooming

 Caring for your kitten's teeth

-If you have any concerns about the condition of your kitten's teeth, then speak to your veterinarian.
+If you have any concerns about the condition of your kitten's teeth then speak to your vet.

 Understanding your kitten's health

-It's important to understand your kitten's routines and behaviour, so you can quickly recognize the signs if something isn't right.
+It's important to understand your kitten's routines and behaviour, so you can quickly recognise the signs if something isn't right.